 Today I’d like to welcome Nadine Brandes, author of the new Christian Dystopian novel, A Time to Die from Enclave publishing.
 Throughout September and October I had the privilege of being a part of her Launch Team to help spread the word about this intriguing, thought-provoking story.
 Now that the book has been released, I thought it would be good to check in with Nadine and see what kind of response she has gotten from her novel, how its affected her readers, and find out how this process may have impacted her, as well.

 Nadine, welcome!
 Thank you for spending some time looking back on the publishing/release/reality of launching your debut novel A Time to Die.
-I realize you’re nadineheadshothead may still be spinning from all that was involved with getting your book out there, but perhaps a bit of reflection will be helpful.
+I realize you’re head may still be spinning from all that was involved with getting your book out there, but perhaps a bit of reflection will be helpful.

 Hi Heather!
 Thank you so much for having me. 🙂